 It didn’t work.
 What’s wrong?

-The good thing is that once you have set up Raspberry Pi OS on your Raspberry Pi, you can proceed to do projects like turning your Raspberry Pi into a music server, a wireless access point, or even a retro gaming console.
+Once you set up Raspberry Pi OS on your Raspberry Pi, you can work on neat projects like turning your Raspberry Pi into a music server, a wireless access point, or even a retro gaming console.

 Frequently Asked Questions

 Why does my memory card show up as multiple drives after I use it to set up Raspberry Pi OS through Windows?

 Disk imagers flash the Raspberry Pi OS on your memory card so that it cuts up the memory card into smaller drives where it installs certain parts of the OS.
 You will get even more drives if you install multiple OSes in one memory card.
 If Windows shows a prompt recommending that you format your memory card, don’t do it.
 Windows just doesn’t understand what’s written on the memory card.

 What should I do if BalenaEtcher gets stuck while flashing Raspberry Pi OS?

 This is a problem that can come from multiple sources.
 First, make sure that your microSD card and card reader work properly.
 Try changing card readers.
 If you are using a USB hub, try connecting your card reader straight to the USB port instead of plugging it in through the hub.
 And if you’re flashing from a URL, try downloading the image to your PC first then flashing it from the file.
 But if that still doesn’t work, then you might have to install via the official Raspberry Pi Imager instead.

 NOOBS (New Out Of the Box Software) can no longer be found on the Raspberry Pi downloads section.
 However, you can still access the NOOBS GitHub repository.